 This method was then repeated for RFA data taken in TiN, Carbon, and NEG coated chambers, with comparable results.

 As stated above, the goal of this analysis is to obtain a set of simulation parameters that leads to the best agreement with data.
-Table 3 shows the best fit secondary emission values for each chamber.
+Table 3 shows the best fit values for each chamber produced by this analysis.